On the ergodic theory of free group actions by real-analytic circle diffeomorphisms: The case of an exceptional minimal set

-In the same way as before, we see that the distortion of the composition $\tR\circ \wR^j$ is bounded uniformly in $j$ on any interval of continuity.
+As before, we see that the distortion of the composition $\tR\circ \wR^j$ is bounded uniformly in $j$ on any interval of continuity.
 Thus, we have a uniform control for the distortion of the branches of the inverses of such compositions.
 The fact that the diameters of the refined partitions $\hmI_{j}$ tend to zero follows from this fact as in the minimal case. \end{proof}

 Another application of the uniform control of distortion yields that the dynamics of the compositions $\tR\circ \wR^j$ becomes uniformly expanding for sufficiently large $j$.
 (Compare Corollary \ref{c:needed}.)
 As a consequence, the points in $\Lambda$ that are never sent by iterations of $\wR$ into points of the form $\hat{x}_-,\hat{x}_+$ are expanded under suitable group elements.
 Since the latter points are fixed by the elements $g_-,g_+$, this proves property~\sLmin, and hence closes the proof for free-group actions.